rumca-js/Django-link-archive/README_ui.md

 ## New entry form

 Allows to add new entry, link.
+When adding youtube link all fields are set automatically.

 ![](https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/screenshots/entry_new.PNG)